 Federal Court1.
 General

-1. GeneralThe Federal Court system deals mostly with subjects that are exclusively within 'Canada' under the Constitution Act - such as airlines, telecommunications, RCMP, intellectual property and federal institutions (all of which I haven't deal with in my practice).
-It is a statutory court, unlike the provincial s.96 judges ('superior court judges') who operate in a court of 'inherent jurisdiction' and deal with the bulk of everyday private matters.
+1. GeneralThe Federal Court system deals mostly with subjects that are exclusively within 'Canada' (ie. the 'federal government') under the Constitution Act - such as airlines, telecommunications, RCMP, intellectual property and federal institutions.
+It is a statutory court, unlike the provincial s.96 judges ('superior court judges' who are constitutional) who operate in a court of 'inherent jurisdiction' and deal with the bulk of everyday private matters.
 This leads to some jurisdictional line-drawing, which is addressed here.